[ docs ]

 what healthy looks like on Discord

-• The Discord desktop app must be running — the browser client doesn't expose the local IPC bridge Rich Presence uses.
+• The Discord desktop app must be running; the browser client doesn't expose the local IPC bridge Rich Presence uses.

 • In Discord: User Settings → Activity Privacy → enable Share your detected activities with others, or the card renders for no one.

-• Open Claude Code in any project — the card appears within a second, the large image swaps between working / thinking / waiting / idle as you work, and the two text lines rotate through your frames.
+• Open Claude Code in any project.
+The card appears within a second, the large image swaps between working / thinking / waiting / idle as you work, and the two text lines rotate through your frames.
 Closing Claude Code clears the card instantly.

 03 · configuration